Back to Blog

 According to the 2023 NSI National Healthcare Retention & RN Staffing Report, the average hospital turned over 101.4% of its RN workforce in the last five years.
 The national average turnover rate of RNs is recorded at 22.5% annually.

 One solution to the retention of nurses is continuous training with immersive VR.
 With it, hospitals can effectively bridge knowledge gaps, improving both the competence and confidence of their nursing staff.
-The conclusion of a study found that, “VRS [virtual reality simulation] may provide a valuable option for promoting skill development and retention.”
+The conclusion of a study that addressed the role of virtual reality in professional development found that, “VRS [virtual reality simulation] may provide a valuable option for promoting skill development and retention.”

 Jeff Jacobson of Boston Children’s Hospital shared about the success of immersive VR with nursing trainees: “The feedback from trainees is very positive because there’s this novelty factor.
 They're going to pay a lot more attention and get more excited because it's interesting for them.
 Our nurses have that sense of novelty every time they play.”